-In order to optimize your website’s SEO you need to know that your efforts are working.
+To optimize your website’s SEO, you need to know that your efforts are working.
 Therefore, you need to install Google Analytics on your site.
 It will give you a wealth of data showing how much traffic you get, from what sources, and how people behave on your website.

 You will need these to find out what’s working, what isn’t, and how you can improve.
 Google Analytics is completely free to set up and highly intuitive to use.
 Considering all the information it offers, it is a must-have resource for all small businesses.

 Set up Google Search Console